ashok-198/ATM-machine/README.md

 # **ATM-machine & Back Office Operation**

 _My mini-project by self-learning ( based on a 1.5-month learning duration )._

-_These projects demonstrate my skills in Python programming, problem-solving, and data handling._
+_This projects demonstrate my skills in Python programming, problem-solving, and data handling._

 ## *Projects:*